IgwehKay/Cloud_Networking_Week2/assignment.md

 1. Use RDP to connect: Click on the instance ID, click on connect, select RDP  (download `.rdp` file and get admin password from EC2 Console)
 2. Open the .rdp file, enter the password.
-3. In the RDP terminal (as Administrator, or PowerShell (as Administrator), run:
+3. In the RDP terminal (as Administrator), or PowerShell (as Administrator), run:

 ```
 winrm quickconfig -q